ilcardella/TradingBot/README.md

 The main goal of this project is to provide the capability to write a custom trading strategy with the minimum effort.
-TradingBot handle all the boring stuff.
+TradingBot handles all the boring stuff.

-All the credits for the `WeightedAvgPeak` strategy goes to GitHub user @tg12 who is the creator of the first script version and gave me a good starting point for this project.
-Thank you.
+All the credits for the `WeightedAvgPeak` strategy goes to GitHub user @tg12.

 ## Dependencies